Demographics of Egypt: Ethnic groups

 The country was also host to many different communities during the European occupation period, including Greeks, Italians, and also from war-torn areas; the Lebanese, Syro-Lebanese, and other minority groups like Jews, Armenians, Turks and Albanians, though most either left or were compelled to leave after political developments in the 1950s.
 The country still hosts some 90,000 refugees and asylum seekers, mostly Palestinians and Sudanese.

-Other sources give more detailed statistics, including the Beja (ca. 88,000), the Nubians (ca. 300,000 in 1996), Dom (ca. 230,000 in 1996), Berbers (Siwis) (ca. 5,000).
+Other sources give more detailed statistics, including the Beja (ca. 88,000), the Nubians (ca. 1–3 million in 2026), Dom (ca. 230,000 in 1996), Berbers (Siwis) (ca. 30,000 in 2026).

-Egypt hosts a migrant population of over 9 million, constituting 8.7% of the country’s total population, according to the International Organization for Migration as of 2022.
-These migrants originate from 133 countries, with the largest groups being Sudanese (4 million), Syrians (1.5 million), Libyans (1 million) and Yemenis (700 thousand) collectively making up 80% of all international migrants in Egypt.
+In its latest assessment of migratory presences in Egypt, IOM has revealed that the current number of international migrants residing in Egypt is 9,012,582, equivalent to 8.7% of the Egyptian population.
+This migrant population is made up of people from 133 countries, among whom the largest groups are Sudanese (4 million), Syrians (1.5 million), Yemenis (1 million) and Libyans (1 million).
+These four nationalities make up 80% of the international migrants currently residing in the country.

 In 2023, EU's Josep Borrell, then the High Representative/Vice-President, estimated that refugees in Egypt make up 10% of the total population of the country.